Kavanagh Building: History

-Its construction took only 14 months and was commissioned in 1934 by Corina Kavanagh, a millionaire of Irish descent who sold two ranches at the age of 39 to erect her own skyscraper.
+It was commissioned in 1934 by Corina Kavanagh, a millionaire of Irish descent who sold two ranches at the age of 39 to erect her own skyscraper.
+Construction took 14 months.
 The building has a towering form, with symmetrical setbacks and gradual surface reductions.
-It was created from the outside in, adapting outstandingly comfortable facilities to the space available.
-The structure was carefully designed to be as slender as possible, in order to avoid unnecessary weight, and influenced by the city planning regulations.
-The design combines Modernism and Art Deco with a Rationalist approach and is considered the apex of early Modernism in Argentina.
+It was created from the outside in.
+The structure was designed to be as slender as possible, in order to avoid unnecessary weight, and influenced by city planning regulations.
+The design combines Modernism and Art Deco with a Rationalist approach, and is considered the apex of early Modernism in Argentina.